aliya7/jellybox/readme.txt

 Detailed examples can be found at http://www.jellyrobotics.com/2013/02/09/jellybox-shortcode-wordpress-plugin/

-= Some of my boxes appear have a line space above them =
+= Some of my boxes have a line spaces above them =

 This is an issue with the wordpress wpautop() function and certain themes.
 The workaround for this issue has been to insert a div tag above the affected jellybox with a bottom margin that will offset the P tag added by wpautop()